lapesd/hpcac-toolkit/README.md

-# HPC@Cloud Toolkit
+# HPC@Cloud V1.0.0

-This repository contains a dockerized environment and source code for the HPC@Cloud toolkit, comprised of a command-line interface for managing cloud infrastructure  for HPC applications.
+This version was discontinued in favor of a self-contained Rust-based CLI.

----
+Please refer to the [main branch](https://github.com/lapesd/hpcac-toolkit) for more information.

-## Contributing
+If you are still interested in the V1.0.0 version of HPC@Cloud, you can find the instructions to run it here.

 ### Setting up a development environment

 Although HPC@Cloud can be executed on Windows using Docker, for developing it's recommended to use a Linux distro or MacOS.

 To get started: